Workshops & Sessions

 Sponsored by the NCACC Public Education Steering Committee

 Several Boards of County Commissioners and Boards of Education use agreements (or formulas) to determine annual school system funding, providing consistency and a foundation for discussions.
 Hear from a panel of county and school system representatives on how current funding formulas, informal agreements, and policies that are no longer in use impact the working partnership between county boards and school boards.

-Panelists: Pam Dubois, retired Deputy County Manager, and Lauren Tayara, Budget Analyst, Cabarrus County; Kelly Kluttz, Chief Financial Officer, Cabarrus County Schools; the Honorable Don Martin, Vice Chair, Forsyth County; Bryan Hagood, County Manager, and Andrea Rollins, Project Manager, Alamance County; Jeremy Teetor, Finance Officer, Alamance-Burlington School System; ; the Honorable Mark Price, Commissioner, Onslow County; and Allison Speight, Finance Director, and Andrew Neal, Staff Attorney, Wayne County
+Panelists: Pam Dubois, retired Deputy County Manager, and Lauren Tayara, Budget Analyst, Cabarrus County; Kelly Kluttz, Chief Financial Officer, Cabarrus County Schools; the Honorable Don Martin, Vice Chair, Forsyth County; Bryan Hagood, County Manager, and Andrea Rollins, Budget & Management Director, Alamance County; Jeremy Teetor, Finance Officer, Alamance-Burlington School System; ; the Honorable Mark Price, Commissioner, Onslow County; and Allison Speight, Finance Director, and Andrew Neal, Staff Attorney, Wayne County

 Moderator: The Honorable Gordon Wilder, Vice Chair, Vance County, and Chair, NCACC Public Education Steering Committee

 How a Bill Becomes a Law, and What It Means Once It Does